LogithKumar11/LogithKumar11/README.md

 ### Hi there 👋

-🔭 I’m currently Studying at KCG College of Technology
+🔭 I’m currently Studying at KCG College of Technology.

 🌱 I’m currently learning React js.